SteeltoeOSS/Samples/Security/src/CloudFoundrySingleSignon/README.md

 2016-08-05T07:23:14.68-0600 [APP/0]      OUT Application started.
 Press Ctrl+C to shut down.
 2016-08-05T07:23:14.68-0600 [APP/0]      OUT Now listening on: http://*:51217
 ```
 At this point the app is up and running.
-You can access it at http://single-signon.`<YOUR-APP-DOMAIN`/.
+You can access it at http://single-signon.`YOUR-CLOUDFOUNDRY-APP-DOMAIN`/.

 On the apps menu, click on the `Log in` menu item and you should be redirected to the CloudFoundry login page.
-Enter `dave` and `Password1!` and you should be authenticated and redirected back to the single-signon home page.
+Enter `dave` and `Password1!`, or whatever name/password you used above,  and you should be authenticated and redirected back to the single-signon home page.

 Two of the endpoints in the `HomeController` have Authorization policys applied:
 ```